For Buddy Nix, the answer was simple. The fish were just bigger, better and more plentiful in the south.

 “At Buffalo, we drafted many players from the south and people thought I was biased,” said Nix, now 80 and retired in Chattanooga.
 “I would tell them it’s like fishing.
 You find a lake to fish that has good fish in it.”

-He worked as a graduate assistant under Bryant at Alabama in 1961 and part of ’62 before heading to Anniston High as an assistant.
+Nix worked as a graduate assistant under Bryant at Alabama in 1961 and part of ’62 before heading to Anniston.
 Alabama had won the national championship in ’61 with players such as Pat Trammell, Lee Roy Jordan, Bill Battle, Billy Neighbors, Charlie Pell, Jack Rutledge and Bill Oliver.
 Some became star players, other legendary coaches.

 “They allowed me to be around Coach Bryant, but I was a flunky,” Nix recalled.
 “When he talked to me it was ‘Hey you, get that blocking dummy over here.’
 I was a gopher.”